 Grants supporting new, innovative projects throughout the county

-Twice each year, nonprofit organizations are invited to submit funding for collaborative projects.
-MCCF Grants Committee members evaluate the proposals, with special interest in new and collaborative projects, and conduct site visits during a competitive application process.
+Twice each year, nonprofit organizations are invited to submit funding requests for collaborative projects.
+MCCF Grants Committee members evaluate the proposals, with special interest in new projects, and conduct site visits during a competitive application process.

-“As we award the Spring grants today, I want to highlight an exciting way everyone in this room can help provide even more grants to Marshall County nonprofits,” said Linda Yoder, Executive Director of the Marshall County Community Foundation.
+“As we award the Fall grants today, I want to highlight an exciting way you can help give even more grants to local programs,” said Linda Yoder, Executive Director of the MCCF.
 “The Lilly Endowment is offering a 2:1 match – called GIFT VII -- to gifts donated to the Community Fund.
-We have the opportunity now to add an additional $500,000 to the Community Fund!
-The larger we can grow the Community Fund, the more money we will have to grant to innovative, exciting new projects in our communities – the types of projects that are represented today in our Spring grants cycle.”
+We have the opportunity now to TRIPLE your donations to the Community Fund!”

 Community Fund Grants: